taraspos/gae-workshop/level1/README.md

 ## 1.3 Now we need a server

-In the following code replace `<PATH TO CLOUD-CONFIG>` placeholder with real value and append to the `server.tf` file
+In the following code replace `<PATH TO CLOUD-CONFIG>` with the real value and append it to `server.tf`:

 ```hcl
 resource "google_compute_instance" "workshop-server" {